Top 10 Highest Paid Soccer Players in the World

 - What soccer team pays players the most?

-In terms of total earnings, Cristiano Ronaldo is the highest-paid professional soccer player in the world with $105 million in the past year.
-In terms of just wages, however, Lionel Messi earns the highest salary, closely followed by Neymar Jr.
+In terms of total earnings, Cristiano Ronaldo is the highest-paid professional soccer player in the world with upwards of $280 million in the last year.

 The richest soccer player is actually 22-year-old midfielder and Prince of Brunei, Faiq Bolkiah, who has a net worth of $20 billion.
 Excluding royalty, however, CR7 takes the top spot once again with a net worth of $460 million, only $10 million ahead of retired England international David Beckham.